BRGM/ComPASS/doc/tutorial.rst

 Step 3: Change the Physics
 ----------------------------

-* Change the physics from water2ph to diphasic.
-A small description of the disponible physics is in the :ref:`documentation<physics>` section.
+* Change the physics from *water2ph* to *diphasic*.
+A small description of the disponible physics is in the :ref:`documentation<physics_section>` section.

-How many phases and components do we use now ?
-Which context exist ?
+How many phases and components do we use now?
+Which context exist?
-Which differences in the output in the terminal compared to previously ?
+Which differences in the output in the terminal compared to previously?

 * Add gravity changing the value in :code:`simulation.set_gravity(g)`.